Creating, launching and working on an Amazon business is super exciting – but selling it can be just as exciting.

 And this part is just as crucial to maximising your profit as any other part.

-One of the most important things you need to do is prepare your finances so that they’re clean and in order.
+One of the most important things you can do is clean up your finances.
 This is especially true if you’re selling the business yourself or selling with a broker.

 It’s also a good idea to add one-off expenses to your profit and loss statement (such as add-backs), as these demonstrate to any potential buyers the type of expenses they won’t really need to run your business.
 For example, you might include a visit to a conference in Bali.

-One of the things outsiders don’t realise is that an Amazon business is about so much more than just the owner.
+Most people are unaware that an Amazon business is about much more than just the owner.
 The owner is the face of the business, but high value eCommerce stores have lots of moving parts.
-You might be working with an entire in-house team, or maybe you’ve hired a team of freelancers to help you out along the way.
+You may be working with an in-house team or a team of freelancers.

 Either way, it’s highly likely that there are contracts that need to be sorted out now so that you can prepare your business for sale and make the handover more seamless.